Swimmers love their gear, and one of the most common questions I hear is, "What hand paddles should I use?"

 However, if you are still wondering what paddles are for and whether you need them, let's explore the idea of what swim paddles to use and for what.

-There are literally hundreds of different types of paddles including plain square pieces of plastic with holes in them, more sophisticated palm molded paddles, paddles with vertical protrusions, finger paddles, humongous sprint paddles, backstroke forearm paddles, or antipaddles.
+There are literally hundreds of different types of paddles including plain square pieces of plastic with holes in them, more sophisticated palm molded paddles, paddles with vertical protrusions, finger paddles, humongous sprint ores, backstroke forearm paddles, or antipaddles.

 The majority of paddles are just simply pieces of plastic that have no other purpose, except to make your palm larger, therefore making you exert more strength throughout your pull.

-Nowadays, these plastic molds have some sort of holes in them to allow water to properly stimulate your palm during the usage, so at least some feeling for water is retained after you take the paddles off.
+Most of these plastic molds have some sort of holes in them to allow water to properly stimulate your palm during the usage, so at least some feeling for water is retained after you take the paddles off.

 Personally, I don't recommend extended use of these paddles to anyone unless their stroke is up to par with being efficient and effective, otherwise, it is just painful to watch :).